 - Relevant workplace opportunities and organisational support

 - You must have access to 14 hours per week ultrasound scanning with an appropriately qualified clinical supervisor (this is not provided by the University)

 The above must be evidenced in your application form.

 Blended Learning this module will involve a limited number of face-to-face study days supported by online distance learning activities

-This module is planned to commence delivery in September 2019 and includes taught sessions at the University and online distance learning.
-Taught sessions at the University are planned for:
+This module is planned to commence delivery from September 2022 and includes taught sessions at the University and online distance learning.

 For distance learning, attendance at the University is not required but engagement with online activity is expected.

 Module assessment is made up of one or more assessment tasks.
 The assessment task(s) for this module are:

 Task 1 - online computer based assessment